micmejia/bible-dump/NKJV/Luke/Luke 17.md

 Whoever seeks to save his life will lose it, and whoever loses his life will preserve it.

 ###### 34
-I tell you, in that night there will be two [^j]_men_ in one bed: the one will be taken and the other will be left.
+I tell you, in that night there will be two _men_ in one bed: the one will be taken and the other will be left.

 ###### 35
 Two _women_ will be grinding together: the one will be taken and the other left.

 ###### 36
-[^k]Two _men_ will be in the field: the one will be taken and the other left."
+Two _men_ will be in the field: the one will be taken and the other left."

 ###### 37
 And they answered and said to Him, "Where, Lord?"
 So He said to them, "Wherever the body is, there the eagles will be gathered together."